Manuel Lima A visual history of human knowledge

 Amit Sood Every piece of art you've ever wanted to see — up close and searchable

 What does a cultural Big Bang look like?
 For Amit Sood, director of Google's Cultural Institute and Art Project, it's an online platform where anyone can explore the world's greatest collections of art and artifacts in vivid, lifelike detail.
 Join Sood and Google artist in residence Cyril Diagne in a mind-bending demo of experiments from the Cultural Institute and glimpse the exciting future of accessibility to arts and culture.

 Ziyah Gafić photographs everyday objects—watches, shoes, glasses.
-But these images are deceptively simple; the items in them have been exhumed from the mass graves of the Bosnian War.
-Gafić, a TED Fellow and Sarajevo native, is photographing every item from these graves in order to create a living archive of the identities of those lost.
+But these images are deceptively simple; the items in them were exhumed from the mass graves of the Bosnian War.
+Gafić, a TED Fellow and Sarajevo native, has photographed every item from these graves in order to create a living archive of the identities of those lost.